YASKAWA Standard Interface Commands

 Yes |

-This command triggers the Mech-MSR project that corresponds to the to-be-measured feature to run.
+This command triggers the Mech-MSR project that corresponds to the feature to be measured to run.
 If you need to perform multiple measurements, call this command multiple times. |

 |